semaphoreci/semaphore/docs/docs/using-semaphore/optimization/docker.md

 :::tip

-This page desscribes how to build, test and publish Docker images using Semaphore.
+This page describes how to build, test, and publish Docker images using Semaphore.
 If you want to run [jobs](../jobs) inside Docker containers, see the [Docker environments page](../pipelines#docker-environments).

 :::